 Kale salad dressing

 There are two ways I often enjoy crunchy raw kale at home.
 Either with a simple olive oil-based dressing or with a homemade Basil Pesto recipe.
 They both are super easy to make and take almost no time to put together.
 So, let's have a look.

-- Simply massage this vegetable in a little bit of olive oil (about one tablespoon) for a couple of minutes to soften the texture.
+- Massage the kale in a little bit of olive oil (about two tablespoons) to soften its texture for a couple of minutes.

 - Add a little bit of salt to taste.